wichmann-lab/teamproject-photography/README.md

 We implemented <code> export_format </code> and our Settings for editing.
 If you want to save for example the metadata, you have to implement functions in the plugin.
 In short, the configuration file contains information for the processing.

-Because it's a JSON-file, it isn't possible to use JSON-code in a Lua script.
+* Because it's a JSON-file, it isn't possible to use JSON-code in a Lua script.
 The solution is called <b>"json.lua"</b>.
 It's an external file from [this source](https://github.com/rxi/json.lua/blob/master/json.lua).
 This file makes decoding and encoding easier.
+We changed the lines 85 and 96 for a better look of our configuration file.
 Here is the License for the <b>"json.lua"</b> file: (You can find it in the json.lua as well.)
 >-- Copyright (c) 2020 rxi
 --